btholath/deep-learning-with-pytorch/05_neural_network/README.md

     Doesn’t “remember” itself as part of a module (like a LEGO block).
     Merit: Quick, clean for single use in forward
-    Demerit: Not part of nn.Module → not shown in model.children()
+    Demerit: Not part of nn.Module → not shown in model.children() Functional sigmoid: Like borrowing a calculator for one calculation.

 nn.Sigmoid() → layer object (module).